acidbourbon/beamer_toolkit/README.md

 ./loop.sh
 ```

+if the compilation gets stuck (on a syntax error or a missing file),
+you can either CTRL-C the whole loop - or (more elegantly)
+enter "x" + RETURN in the latex compiler promt.

 ### edit slides.tex
 Go ahead, fire up your favourite text editor and change some stuff in the tex file.
 The pdf output file slides.pdf should automatically update for every change.